-For years there’s much hype around Augmented Reality (AR) and Mixed Reality but now could be the time that this finally comes of age.
-It used to be the domain of the Glass-hole or the Pokémon gamer.
+Industrial Augmented Reality has finally come of age.
+It’s no surprise – for years there’s been much hype around Augmented Reality (AR) and Mixed Reality.
+AR used to be the domain of the Glass-hole or the Pokémon gamer.
 But no longer.

-Internal projects get a look in also.
+Interestingly, internal projects get a look in too.
 There is expected to be a significant increase in investment in Business to Employee (B2E) projects.
-Organizations are waking up to the potential of AR to increase operational efficiency (44%), support training and skills transfer (39%), lower costs by harnessing AR (33%) as well as increasing manufacturing quality control (28%) and reducing development life-cycles (28%).
+Organizations are waking up to the potential of IAR to increase operational efficiency (44%), support training and skills transfer (39%), lower costs by harnessing AR (33%) as well as increasing manufacturing quality control (28%) and reducing development life-cycles (28%).

-If you are about to embark on an Augmented Reality journey yourself and looking for experts to help you, we’ve done some of the leg-work for you.
+Otherwise, if you are about to embark on an Augmented Reality journey yourself and looking for AR experts to help you, we’ve done some of the leg-work for you.
 We recently summarized who we see as the leading Augmented Reality Development Companies.
 Good Luck.